lee-dohm/code-smells/README.md

 * [Refactoring: Ruby Edition][refactoring-ruby]

-> One of the easiest ways to remove duplication is Extract Method.
+> One of the easiest ways to remove duplication is [the Extract Method refactoring].
 Extract the method and call it from multiple places.
 Some kinds of methods become so commonplace that we can go even further.
 Take for example attr_reader in Ruby.
 Implementing attribute readers is so common in object-oriented languages that the author of Ruby decided to provide a succinct way to declare them. <br/>
 > -- *[Refactoring: Ruby Edition][refactoring-ruby]*

 #### Shotgun Surgery